Oral Hygiene Basics Quincy, MA

 Flossing is essential for your teeth and gums

-At Premier Dental of Quincy and Milton, we remind our patients that it is critical to floss on a daily basis.
+At Core Dental Group and Implants Center, we remind our patients that it is critical to floss on a daily basis.
 If you live in the Quincy area and have not been to the dentist lately, we invite you to schedule an appointment so that we can clean your teeth and remove the plaque and bacteria from hard to reach places.
 Afterward, it is up to you to floss on a daily basis to remove food particles and plaque from in between your teeth.
 If they remain in place, you can develop gum disease which is both uncomfortable and dangerous to your oral and overall health.
 Gum disease occurs when plaque forms underneath the gum line and not flossing can lead to this.
 If you do not particularly enjoy flossing, buy a plastic flossing tool that you can hold and throw away once done.
 This makes it easier to get the job done.

 Selecting the right mouthwash